jumploops/ahab/README.md

-## ⚠️ RUNNING THIS PROJECT IS SUPER DANGEROUS.
+## ⚠️ RUNNING THIS PROJECT DANGEROUS.
 USE WITH CAUTION ⚠️

 > Captain Ahab runs commands on your local machine!
 We are not responsible for any damage incurred.